IdioticProgramApe/IdioticProgramApe.github.io/index.md

 By accessing this page, you already got my Github info, just leave a message!

-### Page Theme
+### Color Scheme

-The default theme is light color, if you prefer a darker theme, try out the button down below:
+The default scheme is light color, if you prefer a darker scheme, try out the button down below:

+<button class="btn js-toggle-dark-mode">Switch to dark scheme</button>

 <script>
     const toggleDarkMode = document.querySelector('.js-toggle-dark-mode');